Milk and Healthy Snack Scheme

 - and a healthy snack portion ( fruit or vegetables) per child per day

-The regulations all drinks to be provided in 200mls servings where the milk or non-dairy alternatives is only supplied in 200 ml containers.
+The regulations state all drinks to be provided in 200mls servings where the milk or non-dairy alternatives is only supplied in 200 ml containers.

 The most recent nutritional advice recommends that children should be offered plain cow’s milk under the Scheme as the most nutritious drink.
 Alternatives should only be provided where parents advise that children cannot drink cow’s milk for medical, ethical or religious reasons.